Dodgers escape jam in bizarre 9th, hold off Yankees 2-1

 Making just his fourth career start, rookie Tony Gonsolin outlasted six-time All-Star CC Sabathia in 89-degree heat.

-Gonsolin (2-1) allowed one run, struck out two and walked two, giving the right-hander 23 innings under his belt since his major league debut on June 26 compared to 3,567 for Sabathia.

-Joe Kelly and Pedro Baez kept the Yankees scoreless over the sixth, seventh and eighth innings, stranding three baserunners.
-Baez struck out the side in the eighth, capped by Judge’s powerful swing-and-miss.
+Gonsolin (2-1) allowed one run and two hits in five innings.
+Joe Kelly and Pedro Baez kept the Yankees scoreless over the sixth, seventh and eighth.

-Sabathia (5-8) gave up two runs and five hits in four innings, tying his second shortest outing of the season.
-He struck out seven and walked one.
-The left-hander, nearing the end of his 19th and final big league season, was making his second start since coming off the injured list with right knee inflammation.
+Sabathia (5-8) gave up two runs and five hits in four innings, striking out seven.
+It was his second start since coming off the injured list with right knee inflammation.

+“Just felt way more comfortable out there and hopefully just continue to build off that,” Sabathia said.

-Turner’s 23rd homer of the season landed in the left-field pavilion and scored Gonsolin, who had reached on an infield single.
+Turner’s 23rd homer of the season landed in the left-field pavilion and scored Gonsolin, who had reached on an infield single off Sabathia’s leg for his second career hit.

+“I’ve always been a lifelong Yankees fan,” said Gonsolin, who met Sabathia in high school.
+“It was pretty great to throw against all those guys.”

-Judge drew the Yankees to 2-1 with his 98th career homer leading off the fourth.
-It was New York’s 58th homer in August, tying the major league record for most in a month shared by Baltimore in 1987 and Seattle in 1999.
+Judge’s drive was New York’s 58th homer in August, tying the major league record for most in a month shared by Baltimore in 1987 and Seattle in 1999.

 TRAINER’S ROOM

 Yankees: RHP Dellin Betances (lat muscle) threw a 20-pitch batting practice session at the minor league complex in Tampa, Florida. … RHP Luis Severino (lat muscle) said he felt fine after throwing a two-inning simulated game Thursday.
-He’s scheduled for another simulated game Tuesday and then could start a minor league rehab assignment.
+He’s scheduled for another simulated game Tuesday and then could start a minor league rehab assignment. … 1B Luke Voit (sports hernia) homered for Triple-A Scranton/Wilkes-Barre leading off Saturday’s game against Lehigh Valley’s Jerad Eickoff.
+Voit was the DH and finished 2 for 4 with a walk.

 Dodgers: LHP Rich Hill (flexor tendon strain) threw a 27-pitch bullpen session.
-He’ll do it again in a couple days and then face hitters. … OF Alex Verdugo (oblique) played catch but won’t return before Sept.
-1. … LHP Julio Urías is at the team’s spring training facility in Arizona where he threw a bullpen session while serving a 20-game domestic violence suspension.
+He’ll do it again in a couple days and then face hitters. … LHP Julio Urías is at the team’s spring training facility in Arizona where he threw a bullpen session while serving a 20-game domestic violence suspension.
 He’s set to return on Sept.
 3, but the team is unsure whether he will start or work out of the bullpen.

 UP NEXT